St. Kate’s is one of the few universities with an MBA dedicated to empowering women to advance as leaders and thrive in the business world.

 reduction, lean thinking, the Institute of Medicine's quality attributes, systems thinking, quality-related diagrams and charts, and population health management); and incorporation of quality metrics into payment systems (including the use of quality metrics in Medicare payment to Accountable Care Organizations and Part C and D Star Ratings).

-MBA 6900 Economics for Managers — 3 credits
+MBA 6900 Behavioral Economics and Decision Making — 3 credits

 This course examines the managerial decisions within the framework of economic theories.
 Use of fundamental economic concepts in business decisions by entrepreneurs, managers, owners and employees is explored.
 Case studies will be used to apply economic principles and concepts to understand the structure of the firm, constraint optimization, and business strategy for enterprises operating in global context.
 Using the text and supplemental readings, the course will utilize a variety of topics and theories to increase students' overall understanding of the economics discipline.